Ninja-Squad/ninja-squad.github.com/_posts/2015-04-14-angular2-ebook.md

 ---
 layout: post
-title: "A book on Angular2 while traveling"
+title: "A book on Angular while traveling"
 author: ["cexbrayat"]
 tags: ["AngularJS", "Angular 2", "Angular", "ebook"]
 description: "I'm writing a new book while traveling around the world.
-Check https://books.ninja-squad.com/angular2 for more details, and read this blog post if you want to know why."
+Check https://books.ninja-squad.com/angular for more details, and read this blog post if you want to know why."
 ---

-TL;DR: I'm writing a [new ebook about Angular 2](https://books.ninja-squad.com/angular2).
+TL;DR: I'm writing a [new ebook about Angular](https://books.ninja-squad.com/angular).

 I am currently writing this post from Auckland, New Zealand, first stop of a trip with my girlfriend, in a few countries around the world over 6 months.
 This has just started, but I already can feel it will be pretty good (and leaving the cold winter of France for the hot summer of New Zealand is a nice start).
 As my co-founders are pretty awesome, they agreed to let me work part-time, on non-billable work.
 In fact, it might be a little crazy, but I'd like to write [another](https://books.ninja-squd.com/angularjs) book and try several other ideas.